Medically reviewed by Dr Chaminda Goonetilleke, 13th Dec. 2021

 Again depending on severity, this may be days, it may be weeks.
 Pain should be the guide.
 Begin with gentle jogging.
 When the athlete can jog for 20 minutes without pain during or after then progress to running and sprinting.

 An example of a speed session might be 10x50m sprints at 50% effort.
-Next session perform 10x50m at 75% of full speed and so on.
+Next session performs 10x50m at 75% of full speed and so on.
 Continue to stretch and perform specific strengthening exercises throughout this phase of rehabilitation.

 I am having trouble recovering from quadriceps tendinopathy

 Rigorously stretch the muscles at least 3 times a day.